-In September and October we finished exploring Mexico from Oaxaca to Chiapas to Yucatan.
-Mexico is an incredible varied and amazing country.
+In September and October, we finished exploring Mexico from Oaxaca to Chiapas to the Yucatan Peninsula (including Merida, Cancun, Tulum, and more).
+Mexico is an incredibly varied and amazing country.
 Worthy of even more exploration.

 2015 was a year of moving forward and being on the go.
 It wasn’t always easy, but it was definitely worth it.

 The blog continued plugging along alright, nothing spectacular.
 But I was finally able to launch my first product, the Desk to Dirtbag “Go Outside” t-shirt thanks to the folks at Adayak.